msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 1. Plan and design a visual diagram that depicts the infrastructure layout of resources (see "Diagram.JPG" file).

-2. First, deploy the network.yml and network-parameters.json scripts.
+2. Firstly, deploy the network.yml and network-parameters.json scripts.
 Refer to "How to Spin Up Resources" section below.

 3. Next, deploy the udagram.yml and udagram-parameters.json scripts.
-Refer to "How to Spin Up Resources" section below.

 4. To avoid errors when tearing down resources, delete the udagram/application stack first, followed by the network stack.